Zeftax/izp_projekt_t9search/README.md

 # Error codes
 	* Fatal:
-		* -1 = No query specified.
-Please specify a string to look for.
-		* -2 = Invalid query.
+		* -1 = Invalid query.
 Please refer to the query format section of the README.
-		* -3 = No argument specified for <parameter>.
+		* -2 = No argument specified for <parameter>.
 This parameter is missing a required argument.
-		* -4 = Invalid argument.
+		* -3 = Invalid argument.
 The argument you specified is not valid.